-Striving for and maintaining a high standard for groundwater is a critical component to improving overall water quality.
-By controlling the use of herbicides, pesticides, and manure, we can help eliminate contamination and reduce the dumping of waste and compounds into our waterways.
+Striving for and maintaining a high standard for groundwater and surface water is a critical component to improving overall water quality.
+By reducing and controlling the use of fertilizers, herbicides, pesticides, and manure, we can help eliminate contamination and reduce the dumping of waste and compounds into our waterways.

 Communities across the country are beginning to realize the advantages of watershed management and wetland restoration as a solution to their water quality challenges.
 For this reason, it’s important to support your local environmental restoration leaders and their work to help improve water quality, maintain healthy watersheds and regularly monitor changes.

 What is Nonpoint Pollution

 Nonpoint pollution contaminates a watershed from multiple sources rather than from one specific identified source.
 This occurs when rainwater carries chemicals, trash, sedimen,t and other pollutants from areas like farms, cities, construction sites, and residential areas into streams, rivers, lakes, ponds and the ocean.
 Over time, these pollutants contaminate the body of water causing the plants and animals to suffer.